-- 1.Identical to Section IV.B.
+- Phase 1 - 1.
+Identical to Section IV.A.
+Phase 1 with the following conditions for mandatory conversion from the three-year curriculum to the four-year curriculum: - a.
+A student who receives an unsatisfactory grade in 2 courses in an academic year in Phase 1, regardless of successful remediation. - b.
+A student who fails to remediate an unsatisfactory grade in one course/clerkship - c.
+A student who chooses to repeat a year without having successfully completed all the academic requirements for that year - d.
+A student who decides not to pursue their specialty track in PC - Phase 2 - 1.
+Identical to Section IV.B.
 Phase 2 with the following conditions for mandatory conversion from the three-year curriculum to the four-year curriculum: - a.
 Based on NBME subject exam performance in an accelerated three-year curriculum clerkship: - i.
-A student who receives an unsatisfactory grade in 2 clerkships, or one clerkship and the Scholar's Workshop, regardless of successful remediation. - ii.
-A student who fails to remediate an unsatisfactory grade in one course/clerkship - b.Based on global clinical assessment in an accelerated three-year curriculum clerkship: - i.
+A student who receives an unsatisfactory grade in 2 clerkships or one clerkship and the Scholar's Workshop, regardless of successful remediation. - ii.
+A student who fails to remediate an unsatisfactory grade in one course/clerkship - b.
+Based on global clinical assessment in an accelerated three-year curriculum clerkship: - i.
 A student who fails one clerkship. - c.
-A student who receives an unsatisfactory grade in the sub-internship - d.A student who receives an average of less than 4 on any summative CLOC assessment. - e.
+A student who receives an unsatisfactory grade in the sub-internship - d.
+A student who receives an average of less than 4 on any summative CLOC assessment. - e.
 A student who chooses to repeat the year without having successfully completed all the academic requirements for the year - i.
 This decision must be communicated to the Director of the PC3 Curriculum no later than January 1 of the M3 year. - f.
 A student who decides not to pursue their specialty track in PC3 - i.
 This decision must be communicated to the Director of the PC3 curriculum no later than January 1st of the M3 year. - USMLE Examinations - 1.
 Identical to Section IV.C.
-USMLE Examinations with the following special conditions: - a.
-Students must achieve a passing score in Step 1 and Step 2 CK before June 1st of the accelerated M3 year to begin residency training at the completion of the accelerated M3 year. - b.Step 1: - i.
+USMLE Examinations with the following special conditions:

+- a.
+Students must achieve a passing score in Step 1 and Step 2 CK before June 1st of the accelerated M3 year to begin residency training at the completion of the accelerated M3 year. - b.
+Step 1: - i.
 A student who fails Step 1 may be allowed one other attempt: - 1.
 Step 1 must be retaken before September 30th of the M3 year - ii.
 A student who fails Step 1 on the second attempt must convert from the three-year curriculum to the four-year curriculum - 1.
 The student will get credit for M3 courses and clerkships successfully completed - a.
 Any P grade will be converted to the H/HP/P system by interpolation with the grades of the standard M3 cohort at the end of the academic year. - c.
 Step 2: - i.
 Students must take USMLE Step 2 CK by March 1st of the M3 year - ii.
 Students who fail Step 2 must convert from the three-year curriculum to the standard four-year curriculum.
 The student - 1. will get credit for the M3 courses and clerkships successfully completed - a.
-Any P grade will be converted to the H/HP/P system by interpolation with the grades of the standard M3 cohort at the end of the academic year. - 2. will enroll in the M4 year in the following academic year - 3. will retake the failed Step 2 component(s) no later than August 31st of the M4 year.
+Any P grade will be converted to the H/HP/P system by interpolation with the grades of the standard M3 cohort at the end of the academic year. - 2. will enroll in the M4 year in the following academic year - 3. will retake the failed Step 2 component(s) no later than August 31st of the M4 year. - 4.